-Customs Most Alu families live in packed-dirt homes with flat roofs.
+What are their lives like?
+Most Alu families live in packed-dirt homes with flat roofs.
 They use the flat roofs as a place to dry grain.
 Alu homes usually have three large rooms.
 The central room is used as a living room, dining room, and an animistic worship center.
 The other two rooms serve as a kitchen and a bedroom.
 In some areas, the Alu slap water buffalo manure on the sides of their homes and leave it to dry in the sun.
 The dried manure is later used for fuel and also for insulation from the weather in the winter.
 Among other things, the Alu are known for their homebrewed whiskey.
-During special occasions and festivals it is not uncommon to see the entire community of Alu people, including small children, completely drunk.
+It is common during special occasions and festivals to see the entire community of Alu people, including small children, completely drunk.
 Alcoholism has a strong hold on the Alu and contributes to a short life expectancy among them.

-Religion The Alu are animists and polytheists and, as a result, feel the need to appease many gods and ward off many forms of evil.
-On the first day of the year two chickens are sacrificed at every path of entrance into a village.
+What are their beliefs?
+The Alu are animists and polytheists and, as a result, feel the need to appease many gods and ward off many forms of evil.
+On the first day of the year they sacrifice two chickens at every village entrance.
 They pray to a dragon spirit, asking it to not allow demons to enter the village in the coming year.

 A total of 5,500 Alu people live in southern Yunnan Province.
 They live in the Hama Community of Huangcaoling District in Yuanyang County and in the adjoining western part of Laojizhai District in Jinping County.
 There is also a people group who call themselves Alu living in Jiangcheng County of Simao Prefecture.
 An additional 1,407 Alu live in northern Laos where they are officially labelled Lolo.
 (Source: Operation China, 2000)